-BASEL - PILLAR 3 DISCLOSURES (CONSOLIDATED) AT SEPTEMBER 30, 2020
+BASEL - PILLAR 3 DISCLOSURES (CONSOLIDATED) AT SEPTEMBER 30, 2021

 Reserve Bank of India (RBI) issued Basel III guidelines applicable with effect from April 1, 2013.
-The guidelines provide a transition schedule for Basel III implementation till March 31, 2020.
-On March 27, 2020, the RBI has extended the transition period for implementing the last tranche of 0.625% under capital conservation buffer (CCB) by six months i.e. from March 31, 2020 to September 30, 2020 and on September 29, 2020, it has been further extended to April 1, 2021.
+The guidelines provided a transition schedule for Basel III implementation till March 31, 2019.
+On January 10, 2019, RBI extended the transition period for implementing the last tranche of 0.625% under Capital Conservation Buffer (CCB) to March 31, 2020.
+Subsequently, it was further extended to September 30, 2020, April 1, 2021 and October 1, 2021.
 Upon full implementation of Basel III guidelines, the minimum capital to risk-weighted assets ratio (CRAR) would be 11.70%, minimum Common Equity Tier-1 (CET1) CRAR ratio would be 8.20% and minimum Tier-1 CRAR ratio would be 9.70%.
 This includes capital conservation buffer (CCB) and additional CET1 capital surcharge on account of the Bank being designated as a Domestic Systemically Important Bank (D-SIB).

-As per the transitional arrangement, at September 30, 2020, ICICI Bank (the Bank) is required to maintain minimum CET1 CRAR of 7.575%, minimum Tier-1 CRAR of 9.075% and minimum total CRAR of 11.075%.
+As per the transitional arrangement, at September 30, 2021, ICICI Bank (the Bank) is required to maintain minimum CET1 CRAR of 7.575%, minimum Tier-1 CRAR of 9.075% and minimum total CRAR of 11.075%.
 The minimum capital requirement includes capital conservation buffer (CCB) of 1.875% and additional CET1 capital surcharge of 0.20% on account of the Bank being designated as a Domestic Systemically Important Bank (D-SIB).